paullepoulpe/master-thesis/src/04_LMS.md

 ## Blocks & Scopes
 If we want to generate efficient code, we need to be able to represent structured computations in our IR.
 Loops and conditional statements cannot be considered the same way as other definitions, because the dependency semantics is different than with other statements.

 The problem becomes obvious when we look at the example we presented above.
 If we follow the naive scheduling algorithm, the  natural ordering of the IR would result in a valid schedule.
 We can notice however that both branches of the conditional are scheduled before the condition is even evaluated.
-This does not cause any inconsistencies in our toy example, however it may lead to unused expensive computations, or might alter the semantics of the original program if the branches contain side effects.
+This does not cause any inconsistencies in our toy example, however it may lead to unused expensive computations.
+If one of the branches contains side effects, this is not only wasteful, but also illegal as it changes the semantics of the original program.

 To work around this problem, LMS provides a `Block` definition wrapper for a symbol.
 It does not contain any structural information other than the result statement of the block.
-A block carries the semantic information that its contents belong to a different scope and should thus be treated differently by the code generator.
+A block carries the semantic information that its contents belong to a different scope and should thus be treated differently by the scheduler.

 ## Transformers and Mirroring
 As we've seen in previous sections, LMS automatically performs some generic optimizations such as CSE and DCE.
 For more specific optimizations, LMS provides a transformation interface.